 - 1 recipe for Baked Tofu (sesame ginger- see notes) cut into strips

 - 1 recipe for BEST EVER Thai Peanut Sauce

 - 8–10 Rice paper wrappers ( 10 inches in diameter) or see notes

-- 1 red or yellow bell pepper, cut into thin strips (or sub grated radishes)
+- 1 red or yellow bell pepper, thinly sliced into strips (or sub grated radishes)

 - 1 1/2 cups finely shredded purple cabbage